+Name: Year Levei:.
+Date ·

+TA: (including TA teacher name)

+VCE subject you wish to apply for to enter above your year level?

+Student reason for requesting acce

+Student self assessment

+ottident sen assessment Poor Average Excellent

+Completion of work 1 2 3 2

+Focus in class 1 2 3

+Submission of work by deadline 1 2 3

+Independent study ability 1 2 3

-Your Parent(s) or Guardian(s) also need to sign this form.
-In doing so they acknowledge that you are applying for an accelerated subject that requires a greater workload from you and attention to the rules about that VCE subject.
+Your Parent(s) or Guardian(s) also that you are applying for an accele you and attention to the rules abou erated subject t hat requires a gr

-Parent/Guardian Signature.....
-Print Name.....
+Parent/Guardian Signature Print Name

-TA Teacher Signature.....
+TA Teacher Signature

-Checklist of documents to submit with this application:

-□ Hard Copy of all my TA reports for this year.

-□ Hard Copy of my Semester One report

-□ Any other relevant documents.
+Checklist of documents to submit with this application: ☐ Hard Copy of all my TA reports for this year. ☐ Hard Copy of my Semester One report ☐ Any other relevant documents.

-Admin Only:

-Current Teacher of accelerated subject Comments:

-Documentation returned to Head of Learning & Teaching: Y \Box / N \Box

-Signed by Head of Learning and Teaching:
+Admin Only: Current Teacher of accelerated subject Comments: Head of Faculty Approved Y \square / N \square Notes: Documentation returned to Head of Learning & Teaching: Y \Box / N \Box Student Notified by Head of Learning & Teaching: Y \square / N \square Date: Signed by Head of Learning and Teaching: